On 28th October 2014 the government through Lord Bates ceded the consultation on mandatory reporting during the Serious Crimes Bill debate.

 Following the handing in at No.10, and after a long day in the House of Commons which was debating Syria, Cheryl Gillan presented our petition on the floor of the House – the petition can be read here.

-Following the Syria debate which dominated the news for to days BBC 3 Counties Radio (Beds Bucks and Herts) which includes Cheryl Gillan’s constituency of Chesham and Amersham, led on the campaign and petition throughout the morning programme.
+BBC 3 Counties Radio (Beds Bucks and Herts), which includes Cheryl Gillan’s constituency of Chesham and Amersham, led on the campaign and petition throughout the morning programme on 4.12.15.
 This excellent introduction set the scene:

 The programme concluded its coverage with an interview with Mandate Now: https://goo.gl/QNiDiv